manoharahk/TizenRT/apps/examples/protobuf/README.txt

   This directory contains example code that uses Protocol Buffers to manage an address book.

-  TinyAra configuration prerequisites:
+  TizenRT configuration prerequisites:

     CONFIG_HAVE_CXX -- Enable C++ Support

-  Optional TinyAra configuration settings:
+  Optional TizenRT configuration settings:

     CONFIG_HAVE_CXXINITIALIZE -- Enable support for static constructors (may not be available on all platforms).

-  TinyAra configuration settings specific to this example:
+  TizenRT configuration settings specific to this example:

     CONFIG_PROTOBUF=y
     CONFIG_EXAMPLES_PROTOBUF=y